arangodb/docs/3.11/aql/graphs-traversals.md

 Edmonton vertex at which it stopped.

-The following example starts a traversal at **London** (middle right), with a depth between 2 and 3, and every station is only visited once:
+The following example starts a traversal at **London** (middle right), with a depth between 2 and 3, and every station is only visited once.
+The station names as well as the travel times are returned:

     {% aqlexample examplevar="examplevar" type="type" query="query" bind="bind" result="result" %}
     @startDocuBlockInline GRAPHTRAV_graphPruneExample2